leonawicz/tabr/README.md

 because phrase objects are intended for the construction of LilyPond markup syntax.

-As a brief example, recreate the tablature shown in the image above (minus the R logo).
+As a brief example, recreate the tablature shown in the image above.
 Here are the steps.

 - Define a musical phrase with `phrase()` or the shorthand alias `p()`.
 - Add the phrase to a `track()`.